xamino/simple_java_wizard/README.md

 more complex wizard flows are thus easily possible.
 The Wizard class handles the window, the Steps only have to handle their one JPanel.
 Wizard will flow through the sequence of Steps as the programmer has coded them.
-Wizard can be neatly closed with Wizard.EXIT(Step step) which will transform the given step into a special closing step with the given Step's content.
+Wizard can be neatly closed with wizard.createExit(Step step) which will transform the given step into a special closing step with the given Step's content.

 The advancement of Steps can also be called programmatically, a feature that I required for where I used this little framework.

+## Requirements
+You'll need to use Java 8 for the code to work without further modifications, but the code can easily be reconfigured for previous versions.

 ## License
 MIT – please attribute but otherwise feel free to do what you want with it.